 I EPIPHYSEAL INJURIE

-Type 2 injuries are most common overall and represent the most frequent type of physeal separation in children over 10 years of age.
+Type 2 injuries are the most common overall and represent the most frequent type of physical separation in children over 10 years of age.
 Whereas these fractures usually heal without deformity, certain circumstances increase this risk.
-Damage to the growth plate, not present at the origin of injury, may result from the act of reduction if the muscles an ligament are not relaxed.
-Undulation of the growth plate, especially of the distal femur, distal tibia, and proximal humerus make these areas especially vulnerable.
+Damage to the growth plate, not present at the origin of the injury, may result from the act of reduction if the muscles a ligament are not relaxed.
+The undulation of the growth plate, especially of the distal femur, distal tibia, and proximal humerus make these areas especially vulnerable.
 In addition, the free metaphyseal fragments of Ogden type 2B may interfere with normal reduction.

 II APOPHYSEAL INJURIESApophyseal represent promontories of bone which generally serve as attachments for a muscle or muscle group.
-As much, their shape and configuration is usually determined by their loading requirements.
-Apophyseal growth plates of physes, while similar histologically to epiphyseal physes, have significantly increased numbers of collagen fibers crossing the growth plates and considerably less proliferating cartilage cells.
-These morphologic alteration help withstand tension forces that result from contractions.
-Muscle attachments to apophyses are very strong by virtue of interosseous fibers that are extensions of the tendonous portion of the muscle.
+As much, their shape and configuration are usually determined by their loading requirements.
+Apophyseal growth plates of physes, while similar histologically to epiphyseal physes have significantly increased numbers of collagen fibers crossing the growth plates and considerably less proliferating cartilage cells.
+This morphologic alteration help withstand tension forces that result from contractions.
+Muscle attachments to apophyses are very strong by virtue of interosseous fibers that are extensions of the tendinous portion of the muscle.
 As a result, avulsion of portions of bone or fractures through apophyseal growth plates occur more regularly than torn tendons in the pediatric age group.

 While injuries to apophyses may occur from a direct blow, most are caused by muscular effort.
 Often quite disabling, these injuries produce few important sequelae.
 On rare occasions, they may be confused with other, more significant lesion, i.e. infection, neoplasm, etc.

 Extension of a medial Epicondyle avulsion fracture through the trochlea and into the elbow joint is difficult and often impossible to determine radiographically.
 The presence of a large metaphyseal fragment suggests extension through the trochlea but is most a definitive finding.
-Since the medial Epicondyle is often extra articular, the absence of a joint effusion supports the diagnosis of isolated epicondylar avulsion; the presence of a joint effusion however is of little help.
-Post reduction clinical and radiographic evaluations are probably as important as anything in determining the presence of intra articular fracture.
+Since the medial Epicondyle is often extra-articular, the absence of a joint effusion supports the diagnosis of isolated epicondylar avulsion; the presence of joint effusion, however, is of little help.
+Post reduction clinical and radiographic evaluations are probably as important as anything in determining the presence of an intraarticular fracture.
 Range of motion examination and radiographic appearance of the reduced fracture will usually suffice, (7) Arthrography should be reserved for those cases where definitive determination cannot be made.